hatfieldlibrary/marc_data_migration/README.md

 process.py --replace-fields --track-fields --track-title-matches /home/user/marcfile
 ```

-This utility was written to correct several problems in records that were exported from the Alexandria ILS.
+This utility is written to correct problems in records that were exported from the Alexandria ILS.
 These problems included bad character encoding and invalid control fields.

-The primary goal is to prepare records
-for addition to the Alma (ExLibris) Network Zone.
-This utility can also move existing data to
+The primary requirement for the utility is preparing records for addition to the Alma (ExLibris) Network Zone.
-local fields that will be maintained after Alma ingest.
+This utility also moves existing data to local fields that will be maintained after Alma ingest.

 When the `--replace-fields` argument is provided, the OCLC API will be queried (an OCLC developer key is required).
 The utility will update any field in the `substitutions` list with corresponding data from the OCLC record.

 Using the OCLC API is time-consuming.
 Running with the `--database-name` and `--database-insert` arguments will insert
 OCLC  data into a postgres database table.
 Subsequent executions will run against the database when the